Oneida County 4-Hers can enter exhibits at the Oneida County Fair through the Fair’s Junior Division.

 How do I participate as a 4-H fair exhibitor at the Oneida County Fair?

 Step 1: Look at the previous year’s Oneida County Junior Division Fair Book.
 This will list all of the different categories of exhibits you can bring to the fair.
 The Fair Books are located on the Oneida County Fair Committee’s website: https://www.ocfairwi.com.
 No Internet access or technology at hand?
-Top into the UW-Extension Oneida County Office – we can print one for any 4-H family!
-Or you can ask your local librarian or contact the Oneida County Fair Committee.
+Stop into the UW-Extension Oneida County Office – we can print one for any 4-H family!
+You can also ask your local librarian or contact the Oneida County Fair Committee.

 Step 2: Plan ahead early!
 The start of the school year means the beginning of planning what you could bring to the fair next summer.
 Decide in September or October what topics or projects you think you would like to learn more about, explore, or pursue.
 This will keep you on track toward achieving your goals and help you to not procrastinate or give up!
 Remember – the Fair Book gives you lots of ideas.
 If your idea or topic is not in the Fair Book, let the Fair Committee know ahead of time, and they will consider adding it!